vanthome/winston-elasticsearch/README.md

 ## Transformer

-The transformer function allows to transform the log data structure as provided by winston into a structure more appropriate for indexing in ES.
+The transformer function allows mutation of log data as provided by winston into a shape more appropriate for indexing in Elasticsearch.

-The default transformer function's transformation is shown below.
+The default transformer generates a `@timestamp` and rolls any `meta` objects into an object called `fields`.

-Input:
+Input A:

 ```js
 {